uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Software products who wish to selectively use Making Tax Digital for Income Tax APIs and not build a Making Tax Digital product will have to submit a business case, justifying use of a particular or multiple API’s.
 Such products may be granted production credentials at HMRC discretion.

-### Overview of developer journey to production credentials

-1. Sign in to the [developer hub](https://developer.service.hmrc.gov.uk/api-documentation) and register your application for sandbox testing.
-2. [Create a test user which is an individual](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0/oas/page#tag/create-test-user/operation/Createatestuserwhichisanindividual) to create test data.
-3. Review the [API documentation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax) and Income Tax end-to-end service guide.
-4. Test ITSA endpoints and develop your software application.
-Any queries during this phase should be sent to SDSTeam@hmrc.gov.uk.
-5. Register your application for production credentials by creating a production application within your developer hub account and completing the requested sections.
-6. Provide testing logs and credentials used for testing to HMRC.
-7. Developer testing is reviewed by HMRC (including fraud header validity).
-    - If satisfactory, you will be invited to demonstrate your product.
-    - If not satisfactory, further testing and development will be required for review.
-8. The software vendor demonstrates its software to HMRC via online screen sharing.
-9. Production credentials are issued if all requirements are met.
-If not, further development is required and a new demonstration will be arranged.

 ## Production approvals process for Making Tax Digital for Income Tax Self Assessment

 Our key objectives for MTD for Income Tax are to: